tardisx/slicerdicer/README.md

 # slicerdicer

 Slice and dice an image, turning it into many equal sized tiles.
-Useful for things like leaflet.js, with the Leaflet.Zoomify plugin.
+Useful for tools like leaflet.js, to create interactive "slippy" maps.

-The image is sliced up into equal sized tiles, based on the command line option `--tile-size` (default 512 pixels).
+The image is sliced up into equal sized tiles, based on the command line option `--tile-size` (default 256 pixels).

 Once the tiling is finished, the original is resized to half its current dimensions (the orignal file on disk is not touched) and the process repeats.